 - Train team members about the basic principles of clinical ergonomics by a trained team member or ergonomics specialist.

-- Create a culture to encourage active communication among team members through the entire intervention.
+- Create a culture to encourage active communication among team members throughout the entire intervention.

 - Perform an ergonomics gap analysis.
-If necessary, invite a specialists to perform ergonomics gap analysis by reviewing the working postures of team members and evaluating tools and equipment.
+If necessary, invite a specialist to perform ergonomics gap analysis by reviewing the working postures of team members and evaluating tools and equipment.

 - Make all decisions using group consultations for improving tools and equipment.
 The group, including all team members, must be involved in the assessment and solution.